BCDevOps/devops-platform-workshops/101-lab/content/16_templates.md

 The `oc process` command is used to process a **template** into a **resource list**.
 The `-f` flag used to indicate that we need to process a file.

-The `oc create` command can be used to create new objects in OpenShift, again using the ``f` flag.
+The `oc create` command can be used to create new objects in OpenShift, again using the `-f` flag.

 Below, we can use the pipe character `|` to take the output from the `oc process` command and feed it into the `oc create` command.
 We add `--dry run=client` to get a simulated output before actually running the command.
 This way, we can check that our template is working correctly: